azankorejo/flappy-ml-reinforcement-learning/README.md

 reward, while over-exploiting can make the agent fail to generalize effectively to various pipe configurations.
 Adjusting the epsilon-greedy policy parameters to achieve this balance was a meticulous task^
-6 Sparse Rewards:
+2. Sparse Rewards:
 Rewards in the game are sparse—only granted when passing through pipes— making it difficult for the model to learn effectively in early stages.
 This required reward shaping, where incremental rewards were given based on proximity to pipes, which encouraged the agent to survive longer.
-This technique helped provide the model with enough feedback to understand that staying alive longer was part of achieving higher rewards^ m Non-Stationary Environment:
+This technique helped provide the model with enough feedback to understand that staying alive longer was part of achieving higher rewards^
+3. Non-Stationary Environment:
 The environment in Flappy Bird changes dynamically with each frame, as pipes move towards the player, who also moves up or down.
 This non-stationarity can make it hard for the DQN agent to learn stable policies, as it constantly needs to adapt to changes in state values over time.
 We addressed this by using experience replay and updating the Q-network less frequently to smooth out the learning process^
- Training Instability:
+4. Training Instability:
 DQNs are known to be unstable during training, especially with complex environments.
 The fluctuating nature of Flappy Bird’s gameplay (e.g., the random placement of pipes) increased the volatility in learning, often leading to erratic